International Travel Guidance

 In addition, the Center for Disease Control and Prevention (CDC) maintains a “Traveler’s Health” website that issues travel notices to inform travelers about current health issues related to specific destinations, and a “disease directory” regarding specific diseases, travel notices, and vaccination information.

-Finally, the State Department provides general health and safety guidance for international travelers, addressing issues such as vaccinations, travelling with disabilities, help for victims of crimes, road safety, and emergency information.
+Finally, the State Department provides general health and safety guidance for international travelers, addressing issues such as vaccinations, traveling with disabilities, help for victims of crimes, road safety, and emergency information.
 Please visit their Traveler’s Checklist webpage for additional detail.

 Who is traveling?